Prospero1988/Curator/README.md

 Outlier removal is based on a simple statistical rule: the script calculates the mean and standard deviation of the selected numeric column (default: third column), and excludes all values outside the range defined by μ ± k·σ, where μ is the mean, σ the standard deviation, and k is a user-specified multiplier (typically 1.5).
 This allows for flexible trimming of extreme values in noisy datasets.

-When outlier filtering is enabled, the script also generates two histograms—before and after filtering—for visual inspection.
+When outlier filtering is enabled, the script also generates two histograms for visual inspection: before and after filtering.
 This process is particularly useful when preparing large datasets for modeling by reducing redundancy and statistical noise.

 <p align="center"><img src="repo_imgs/curator.png", width="800px"/></p>